spatialaudio/digital-signal-processing-lecture/README.md

 * Online for [interactive use](http://mybinder.org/repo/spatialaudio/digital-signal-processing-lecture) using [binder](http://mybinder.org/)
 * Local (offline) use on your computer

 For local use on your computer you need a local Jupyter/IPython installation.
 The [Anaconda distribtution](https://www.continuum.io/downloads) provides a good starting point.
 You have to [clone/download the notebooks from Github](http://github.com/spatialaudio/digital-signal-processing-lecture).
-Use a [Git](http://git-scm.org/) client to clone the notebooks and then start your local Jupyter.
+Use a [Git](http://git-scm.org/) client to clone the notebooks and then start your local Jupyter server.
+For manual installation under OS X/Linux please refer to your packet manager.

 ## License